dokku/dokku-nats/README.md

 dokku nats:create lollipop
 ```

-You can also specify custom environment variables to start the nats service in semi-colon separated form.
+You can also specify custom environment variables to start the nats service in semicolon-separated form.

 ```shell
 export NATS_CUSTOM_ENV="USER=alpha;HOST=beta"